DSXiangLi/DecryptPrompt/README.md

     - A Comparative Study between Full-Parameter and LoRA-based Fine-Tuning on Chinese Instruction Data for Large LM
     - Exploring ChatGPT’s Ability to Rank Content: A Preliminary Study on Consistency with Human Preferences
     - Towards Better Instruction Following Language Models for Chinese: Investigating the Impact of Training Data and Evaluation
+    - Fine tuning LLMs for Enterprise: Practical Guidelines and Recommendations
 - Others
    - Crosslingual Generalization through Multitask Finetuning
    - Cross-Task Generalization via Natural Language Crowdsourcing Instructions